10 Nov Is It Safe To Get A Flu Shot During The Covid-19 Pandemic?

 - When Should Children Start Getting Flu Shots?

 - Can You Get A Flu Shot While Pregnant Or Breastfeeding?

 Getting your flu vaccine can also help prevent dual infections: in other words, getting sick with both Covid-19 and the flu at the same time.
 Likewise, the flu shot can help prevent subsequent infections – one illness followed by the other.

 If you plan to get your flu shot at a clinic or pharmacy, the best way to stay safe is to take some precautions before you leave home.
 Wearing a mask, practicing social distancing, and washing your hands (or using hand sanitizer if water isn’t available) can help reduce the chance of you catching Covid-19.

-An at-home flu shot with Concierge MD LA is the safest way to get your annual vaccine without unnecessarily exposing yourself to Covid-19.
+An at-home flu shot with Concierge MD is the safest way to get your annual vaccine without unnecessarily exposing yourself to Covid-19.

 Can you get a flu shot while infected with coronavirus?

 There is a lot that scientists don’t yet know about how Covid-19 interacts with other types of viruses.
 Talk to your doctor about whether or not to get a flu shot if you are currently sick with Covid-19.
 They will be able to provide the best recommendation for your situation.

 - What Are The Most Common Flu Shot Side Effects?